 In essence most of the songs here are RnB tracks.
 That’s not a necessary detractor, but the dense layers do hide a simpler nature.
 If there’s a bad thing to say it’s that generally there isn’t actually much experimentation going on in Nabuma Rubberband.
 Most of the tracks conform to a similar trajectory, with slow, thumping bass drums over distorted, grimy synth.
 If you’re only half paying attention then you might fool yourself into thinking you’re listening to one album-length song.
 Still, Nagano keeps things deliciously soulful, and that’s where the fun’s to be had.

-Nabuma Rubberband was released on 12th of May 2012, for further information or to order the album visit here.
+Nabuma Rubberband was released on 12th May 2012.
+For further information or to order the album visit Little Dragon’s website here.

 Watch the video for Klapp Klapp here: